akaloti/Checkers-Text-Based/README.md

 ----------

 To open the project, open Checkers.sln with Microsoft Visual C++ 2010 Express.
 Run the project to try it.

+To see additional commands while running the project, enter "help" or "h".

 Releases